UNSW-CEEM/ceem-python-template/README.md

 Because code shouldn't look awful.
 We will be using `isort` (import sorting), `flake8` (python linter) and `black` (an autoformatter) via [`pre-commit`](https://pre-commit.com/).

 `pre-commit` streamlines creating [pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), which are run prior to a commit being accepted by git (locally).
-This way, your code won't be committed if there are style issues (some of which will be automatically addressed by `black` or `isort`, after which you must stage any further changes).
+This way, your code won't be committed if there are style issues (some of which will be automatically addressed, after which you must stage any further changes).

-1. Install the style packages using `poetry install --with=style`
+1. Install the required packages using `uv run pre-commit install`
 2. (Optional) Configure any additional pre-commit hooks in the [YAML](.pre-commit-config.yaml)
-3. Run `pre-commit install` to install the hooks
-4. To run manually, you can run `pre-commit run -a`.
+3. To run manually, you can run `uvx ruff check --fix` and `uvx ruff format`.
    Alternatively, these hooks will run as you try and commit changes
-5. (Optional) Install `black` extensions that auto-format on save in your favourite IDE

 #### Automated testing and publishing to PyPI